Borgor-Chefs/CompTIA-Notes/operating systems/File Systems.md

 		- large file support
 		- security
 		- recoverability
+- the Encrypting File System (EFS)
+    - this is an encrypted file system that requires NTFS
+    - Windows supports this file system type on every edition but Home
+    - it uses the username and password of a user to encrypt the key
 - the Extended File System (EXT) family
 	- EXT3
 		- commonly used by [[!Operating Systems#Linux|Linux]]